-DEPARTMENT OF HEALTH SERVICES Division of Medicaid Services F-00237 (08/2017)
+DEPARTMENT OF HEALTH SERVICES

+Division of Medicaid Services F-00237 (02/2021)

-STATE OF WISCONSIN Wisconsin Statute § 46.287(2)(c)
+STATE OF WISCONSIN Wis.
+Stats. § 46.287(2)(c)

-APPEAL REQUEST - INCLU SA Completion of this form is voluntary.
-The personally identifiable information collect and process your request.
-It will only be used for that purpose. ted on this form is u used to identify your case Name - Member Today's Date Mailing Address 1 City State WI Zip Code Check this box if you would like to appeal Inclusa decision by reque Grievance and Appeal Committee. esting a meeting v with the Inclusa Continuing Your Services During an Appeal of a Reduction or Termi If you request to have your benefits continued, we will continue providing you postmark or fax your appeal on or before the effective date of the responsible for repaying us for the cost of this service if you lose your apprepay this cost if it would be a significant and substantial financial burden your same service intended action. beal; however, yo e during your appeal if You might be Check this box if you would like to request the same services to continuous ue during your ap ppeal.
-You have a right to free copies of your records including but not limited to medical records relevant to your appeal. ☐ Check this box if you would like to receive records from Inclusa that ap oply to your appea al. If you need this form in another language, Braille, or large print, please ca 877-622-6700, Monday thru Friday, 8 a.m. to 4:30 p.m.
-TTY users should translation services are available free of charge.
-SIGNATURE - Member Da ate Signed Mail or fax this form to: Inclusa Attn: Member Services Department 3349 Church St, Suite 1 Stevens Point WI 54481 Fax: 715-345-5725 Toll Free: 1-877-622-6700 TTY: 711 or 1-715-204-1799 Email: memberrelations@inclusa.org
+APPEAL REQUEST - INCLUSA

+Completing this form is voluntary.
+Personally identifiable infidentify your case and process your request only. ormation collect ed on this form is used to Name - Member Today's Date Mailing Address City State WI Zip Code Check this box if you would like to appeal Inclusa's de Inclusa Grievance and Appeal Committee. cision by reques sting a meeting with the Continuing your services during an appeal of a reduction, suspension, or termination of a service If you are getting benefits and you ask for an appeal before your benefits change, you can keep getting the same benefits until a decision on your appeal has been made.
+If you want to keep your benefits during your appeal, your request must be postmarked or faxed on or before the effective date of the intended action.
+If the Grievance and Appeal Committee decides that Inclusa's decision was correct, you may need to repay the extra benefits that you got between the time you asked for your appeal and the time that the Grievance and Appeal Committee makes a decision.
+However, if it would cause you a large financial burden, you might not be required to repay this cost.
+Check this box if you would like to request the same services to continue during your appeal.
+Copy of your case file You have a right to a free copy of the information in your ca means documents, records and other related material includinclusa gathers during your appeal.
+Check this box if you would like to receive the information related to your appeal. ormation in you ur case file from Inclusa SIGNATURE - Member Da te Signed Mail or fax this form to: Inclusa Attn: Member Relations 3349 Church St, Suite 1 Stevens Point WI 54481 Fax: 715-345-5725 Toll Free: 1-877-622-6700 TTY: 711 or 1-715-204-1799 Email: memberrelations@inclusa.org 3

 To start your appeal as soon as possible, you can call Inclusa at 715-204-1805 before mailing this form.
-Your appeal must be postmarked or faxed within 45 days of receipt of the Notice of Action.
+Your appeal must be postmarked or faxed no later than 60 calendar days from the date on the Notice of Adverse Benefit Determination.